amireppel/intuitFolderExplorer/README.md

 # intuitFolderExplorer
 Web page using that simulate folders explorer on web browser, using React.JS and TypeScript.

+The project was built and developed using react-start-app environment.
 # Installation and usage:
 cd folders-explorer